What is a Store Within a Store? (And How They Help Brands Win)

 For example, Best Buy hosts individual brands and even online competitors in its physical stores.
 This allows the brand to dominate the electronics and appliance categories.
 A shopper who wants to view multiple products and consult with experts before making a decision knows they can achieve those goals at their local Best Buy.
 By embracing “showrooming” Best Buy keeps its foot traffic high.

-Multi-department retailers such as Target and Wal-Mart began their store within a store journeys by adding goods or services that met their customers’ need for convenience.
+Multi-department retailers such as Target and Wal-Mart began their store-within-a-store journey by adding goods or services that met their customers’ need for convenience.
 Visitors to these single-store, mega-destinations can now get their household supplies, furniture, electronics, groceries, eyeglasses, prescription refills and grab a quick snack.
-Now, the large retailers continue to surprise and delight by adding featured designers, electronics brands and other products and services for customers to discover.
+Now, the large retailers continue to surprise and delight by adding featured designers, electronics brands, beauty pop-ins and other products and services for customers to discover.

 Not to be outdone, grocer Hy-Vee’s latest stores include everything from fitness equipment showrooms to a DSW shoe store inside.